RobertoHanus/casic/README.md

 # casic

-Java project to control del casic interface.
+Java project to control casic interface.

 The casic interface is used to emulate a cassette drive conected to an Atari XL/XE system.